Viktorija-Alexeeva/DE-project/setup_environment.md

-Steps to setup environment for project 'airbnb-prices'.
+Steps to setup environment for project 'airbnb-prices-eu'.

 1. create repo 'DE-project' in github.

-2. create new project 'airbnb-prices-eu' in GCP. enable Compute Engine API.
+2. create new project 'airbnb-prices-eu' in GCP.

+enable Compute Engine API.

 generate ssh key for VM.

 in bash in /.ssh folder:
 ```
 ssh-keygen -t rsa -f proj-vm -C viktorija -b 2048